-Ten years later, Coster Diamonds was obligated to close the Van Moppes factory.
+Ten years later, Coster Diamonds was obliged to close the Van Moppes factory.
 Due to events like terrorism and Sars in the Far East, there weren’t enough visitors.
 A few years later, the Van Moppes factory was transformed into the very luxurious Sir Albert hotel.

 Opening of the Diamond Museum Amsterdam next door to display some of the world’s most beautiful diamond artefacts.

 Mr. Bobby Low and Mr. Donny Griffioen of Coster Diamonds introduce a new patented diamond cut with 201 facets instead of 57.
 This brilliant cut is called the Royal 201 and to this day it is the most sparkling diamond in the world.

 Owner Ben Meier passes away on December 1st.
 Coster Diamonds is now owned by his daughters and CEO Kees Noomen & CFO Errol Hotie.

 Coster Diamonds purchases Moppes Diamondland SPRL in the heart of Antwerp: The World Diamond Center.
 Diamondland is a self-reliant sister company of Coster.